Yashmvala/MAGPIE-German-Bias-Transfer/README.md

-# Cross-Lingual Transfer of Media Bias Detection: Testing MAGPIE on German News
+# Zero-Shot Cross-Lingual Media Bias Detection: Applying MAGPIE to German News at the Article Level

+**MSc Thesis Project**

+**Author:** Yashkumar Vala
-MSc thesis project by Yashkumar Vala, MSc Data Science, AI, and Digital Business, GISMA University of Applied Sciences.
+**Programme:** MSc Data Science, AI, and Digital Business
+**University:** GISMA University of Applied Sciences
-Supervisor: Prof. William Baker Morrison.
+**Supervisor:** Prof. William Baker Morrison

+---

 ## Overview

+This repository contains the code and analysis notebooks for the MSc thesis **“Zero-Shot Cross-Lingual Media Bias Detection: Applying MAGPIE to German News at the Article Level.”**

+The project investigates whether **MAGPIE**, a multi-task media bias detection model trained on English data, can transfer its bias-detection ability to German news articles without German-language fine-tuning.

+As MAGPIE produces sentence-level predictions, several pooling strategies are evaluated to obtain article-level scores.

+---

+## Research Question

-MAGPIE is a bias detection model that was trained only on English data.
-This project tests whether it can still detect bias in German news, at the article level, without ever being trained on German (this is called zero-shot cross-lingual transfer).
+> **Does MAGPIE, a multi-task bias detection model trained only on English, transfer its bias-detection ability to German news at the article level without any German-language fine-tuning?**

-MAGPIE only gives a prediction for each sentence on its own.
-But the datasets used here only have labels at the article level (or outlet level), not per sentence.
-So this project also tests two ways of turning many sentence scores into one article-level score: average pooling and max pooling.
-Both come from the Multiple Instance Learning literature.

-## Datasets

-- **German (target dataset):** a sample from the corpus introduced by España-Bonet (2023), German news articles labelled left or right by the outlet's known political lean.
-- **BABE (comparison, English):** the dataset MAGPIE was fine-tuned on.
-Used as a sanity check on the pipeline, not as independent evidence.
-- **SemEval-2019 Task 4, Hyperpartisan News Detection (comparison, English):** human-annotated hyperpartisan or not labels, confirmed to not be part of MAGPIE's training data.
-Used as an independent English benchmark.
+---

-## Repository structure
+## Repository Structure

 ```
-notebooks/       Analysis notebooks (German, BABE, SemEval — one per dataset)
-data/             (not included, see Data Availability below)
-results/          Output tables and statistics from each notebook
+MAGPIE-German-Bias-Transfer/
+│
+├── README.md
+│
+├── 01_german_analysis.ipynb
+│   └── Main German transfer analysis
+│
+├── 02_babe_analysis.ipynb
+│   └── BABE pipeline sanity check
+│
+├── 03_semeval_analysis.ipynb
+│   └── SemEval-2019 English comparison
+│
+├── 04_spanish_analysis.ipynb
+│   └── Spanish replication analysis
+│
+├── 05_topic_modelling.ipynb
+│   └── BERTopic and topic-controlled analysis
+│
+└── 06_outlet_genre_baseline.ipynb
+    └── Outlet, genre, and SentiWS analysis
 ```

-## Method summary

-For each dataset: articles were split into sentences, scored with MAGPIE, and aggregated to the article level using average and max pooling.
-Groups (e.g. left vs right) were then compared using the Mann-Whitney U test.
-Article length was checked throughout as a possible confound, using correlation, OLS regression, and a length-matched subsample, with Bonferroni correction applied where multiple tests were run on the same data.

-## Data availability

-The España-Bonet (2023) and BABE datasets are third-party research datasets and are not included in this repository.
-See the original papers for access.
-The SemEval-2019 Task 4 dataset is available via Zenodo (record 5776081).
+Each notebook is self-contained and includes its own data loading, model scoring, statistical analysis, and explanatory markdown.

+⸻

+Methodology

+The analysis uses MAGPIE sentence-level predictions and aggregates them to the article level using:

+* Continuous average
+* Hard-label average
+* Maximum
+* Median
+* Top-3
+* Top-5

+Additional analyses examine:

+* Article-length effects
+* Length-controlled comparisons
+* Outlet-level clustering
+* Cluster-robust inference
+* HC3 robust standard errors
+* Bonferroni correction
+* Topic effects
+* SentiWS-based lexical analysis

+⸻

+Datasets

+The project uses the following datasets and resources:

+Dataset / Resource

+Purpose

+España-Bonet (2023)

+German and Spanish news analysis

+BABE

+MAGPIE pipeline sanity check

+SemEval-2019 Task 4

+Independent English comparison

+SentiWS

+German sentiment lexicon baseline

+Third-party datasets are not included in this repository.
+They should be obtained from their original sources in accordance with their respective licenses and attribution requirements.

+⸻

+Key Findings

+The primary German analysis does not provide reliable evidence of a general article-level left/right distinction in MAGPIE scores once article length and outlet clustering are taken into account.

+The Spanish analysis provides mixed evidence.

+Additional analyses suggest that MAGPIE’s German outputs may be more strongly associated with subjectivity, evaluative language, and topic composition than with outlet-level political stance alone.

+For the complete statistical results and interpretation, please refer to the MSc thesis.

+⸻

+Requirements

+The notebooks were developed and executed using Google Colab.

+Main Python libraries include:

+* transformers
+* pandas
+* numpy
+* scipy
+* statsmodels
+* bertopic
+* datasets
+* sentence-transformers

+⸻

+How to Run

+1. Clone or download this repository.
+2. Open the required notebook in Google Colab.
+3. Install the dependencies specified in the notebook.
+4. Obtain the required third-party datasets.
+5. Place the datasets in the expected locations or update the relevant paths.
+6. Run the notebook sequentially.

+⸻

-## Reproducibility
+Reproducibility

-All experiments were run in Google Colab on a T4 GPU.
-Main packages used: transformers, pandas, scipy, statsmodels.
-A fixed random seed (42) was used for the German sample so the results can be reproduced.
+A fixed random seed of 42 was used for sampling.

+The German analysis also saves a standalone CSV containing the sampled article oscarID, URL, and stance label.

+The notebooks contain the relevant preprocessing and corpus-reading procedures required to reproduce the analyses.

+⸻

+Thesis

+Title:
+Zero-Shot Cross-Lingual Media Bias Detection: Applying MAGPIE to German News at the Article Level

+Author: Yashkumar Vala
+Programme: MSc Data Science, AI, and Digital Business
+University: GISMA University of Applied Sciences
+Supervisor: Prof. William Baker Morrison